SumanBaghel/DigiPath/README.md

 # DigiPath - Digital Pathology Cell Segmentation Android App

 DigiPath is an Android Studio developed app that leverages TensorFlow Lite (tf.lite) to perform cell segmentation for Digital Pathology applications.
 The app uses the Ki-67 patches dataset and employs the UNet algorithm to accurately identify three classes of cells: tumor, non-tumor, and background.
-This project was developed during an internship at NETR AI PVT.
-LTD., in collaboration with the Indian Institute of Technology (IIT), Bhilai.
+This project was developed during my internship at NETR AI PVT.
+LTD., Indian Institute of Technology (IIT), Bhilai.

 ## Table of Contents